Patrick14Trani/MOTW-Character-Creator/Sessions/We're not in Kansas Anymore.md

 ## The Hook
 The Heroes have heard rumor that a local petshop has received an anonymous package and that the creature is something the shopkeep has never seen before. [[UCMG]] were sent onto the scene immediatly to control spread of word but nothing bas been hear of them.
 They sent out a word for local monster hunters to help.

+or

+The players receive a mysterious call from a nearby telling them to come to the [[Pet Stop]] in Kansas City.
+The call will somewhat obviously be from [[Rick Sanchez]] and [[Morty]].

+> Heeyyy finally someone answered.
+Look you should come on down to [[Pet Stop]] monster hunter.
+Oh and bring some friends!
+Got a bit of a problem I could use your expertise on.
+> Riick?
+Why are you doing that kiss ass thing?
+> Idk, these hero types tend to have a praise kink right?
+Anyway!
+Ya.. you should come on over!
+This is like... nearly an avengers level threat.

 ## The Mission Playout
 ### Intro
 The Players will arrive at [[Pet Stop]] to find the smoldering corpses of two [[UCMG]] agents as well as [[Rick Sanchez]] sitting behind the counter!
 Also an uncomfortable amount of animal corpses lying on the ground, however at all their paws lay futuristic looking blasters.
 On the counter specifically is what appears to be a dead parrot.

 > "Took you all long enough!
 These tools didn't listen to me and now look at them.
-I don't really have time for this whole quest so I'm going to dumb it on to all of you ..."
+I don't really have time for this whole quest so I'm going to dump it on to all of you ..."

 Rick will give the downlow on [[SneepSnarps]] and how they are hell bent on dimensional domination.
 One of them got away through a dimensional portal and Rick wants you all to chase it down and prevent it from getting away.